jamiebrowning/tolkein/README.md

 ### Next level...

+- Which skills do a squad currently have?
+- Which people have given skill?

-In order to answer questions about which skills an Engineer has I created a Skill entity for each skill and then added appropriate relationships
+In order to answer questions about which skills a person has, I created a ``Skill`` entity for each skill and then added appropriate relationships.

 <img src="screenshots/Skills.png" style="width:50%;display:block;margin-left:auto;margin-right:auto;border-radius:12px">